Tractable Algorithms for Changepoint Detection in Player Performance Metrics: Introduction

+In particular, we incorporate split-sample inference with hypothesis tests that include a shift parameter, $\Delta$.
+By including $\Delta$, we give users explicit control over the magnitude of changes considered meaningful.
+This complements and extends existing R packages for changepoint detection \citep{lindeloev2024mcp_packages}, which are primarily designed for continuous, approximately normal data and do not typically incorporate split-sample inference.
+By explicitly supporting both continuous and binary outcomes within a split-sample framework, our approach provides a flexible alternative for applications where non-Gaussian data and false positive control are crucial considerations (e.g., tracking changes in plate discipline metrics).
+We demonstrate that this framework is operationally tractable for league-wide monitoring and provide open-source R functions that implement this framework efficiently at the player level.

+We validate our method via simulation studies and on a constructed quasi-ground-truth dataset of pitchers who changed roles from reliever to starter during the 2023 or 2024 MLB seasons.
+We illustrate the broader utility of the method by detecting changes in fastball velocity and plate discipline metrics such as whiff and chase rate.

+In practice, the proposed framework is designed for routine, in-season monitoring of player performance metrics.
+Changepoint detection can be run at regular intervals across selected metrics to flag observable shifts in performance across large numbers of players.
+These flags may reflect a range of underlying phenomena, including mechanical adjustments, fatigue, injury, or other changes affecting performance.
+By combining a fast likelihood-based scan with split-sample confirmation, the approach supports automated detection of potentially meaningful changes for subsequent manual review, providing a rigorous, scalable tool for monitoring player performance throughout the season.

 The paper is organized as follows.
-Section~\ref{sec:data} describes the MLB datasets.
-In Section~\ref{sec:stab}, we formalize methods for benchmarking metric stability under the assumption of no changepoints and present stabilization points for several common MLB batting statistics.
-Section~\ref{sec:change} introduces our changepoint detection algorithms.
-We apply these algorithms to batter plate discipline metrics in Section~\ref{sec:change-rate}, and to pitcher fastball velocity in Section~\ref{sec:change-continuous}.
-Ground-truth validation is presented in Section~\ref{sec:ground-truth}.
+Section~\ref{sec:data} describes the MLB dataset.
+Section~\ref{sec:change} introduces the changepoint detection algorithms.
+Section~\ref{sec:simulation} presents simulation studies evaluating Type I error control and power.
+We then apply the proposed methods to batter plate discipline metrics in Section~\ref{sec:change-rate} and to pitcher fastball velocity in Section~\ref{sec:change-continuous}.
+Validation using a quasi-ground-truth dataset of pitcher role transitions is presented in Section~\ref{sec:ground-truth}.
 Section~\ref{sec:discuss} concludes with a discussion of limitations and directions for future research.